-In 1997 and in 1999, the Company repurchased 13,500 and 47,250 shares of its common stock, respectively, from employees of the Company.
+In 1997 and in 1999, SeaChange repurchased 13,500 and 47,250 shares of its common stock, respectively, from employees of SeaChange.
 The 1997 shares were held for less than six months from the time the shares became vested.
 Accordingly, compensation expense was recorded for the difference between the repurchase price and the original purchase price paid by the stockholder.
 Compensation expense recorded in 1997 as a result of this transaction was \$45,000.